zptr1/stck/doc/REFERENCE.md

 Please note that the language is a work in progress and anything can be changed at any time.

+## This reference is a bit outdated, sorry!

 # Literals

 Name        | Example   | Type        | Description